$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: LASER-DRIVEN ULTRA-INTENSE -RAY

-Electron parameters were analyzed before the irradiation experiment.
-Gas pressures at 33, 36 and 39 bar were used in this work.
-100 continuous shoots were recorded at each air pressure for electron parameter analysis, the electron energy stabilities were 91\% to 95\%, the divergence angle was about 4.3 mrad, the direction stability was better than 5.2 mrad, and the averaged center energies were 135$\,\pm\,$20, 103$\,\pm\,$14 and 78$\,\pm\,$10 MeV, respectively, the energy uncertainties were given by the full width at half maximum.
-The electron charges were 300$\,\thicksim\,$600 pC measured with a Turbo Integrating Current Transformer (Turbo-ICT) \cite{mit16} out of a 60 $\mu$m Be window, which is used to seal the vacuum.
-An Al foil of 40 $\mu$m was put before the Be window to reflect the rest of the laser light.
+Electron parameters were analyzed before the irradiation experiment and shown in Fig.~\ref{fig2}.
+The maximum electron energies can be adjusted in the range of 60 MeV to 250 MeV by changing the gas pressures from 42 to 27 bar.
+Gas pressures at 33, 36, and 39 bar were used in this work due to suitable electron energies and charges.
+When operating at these conditions, the laser pulse self-focused further to a higher a$_{0}$, and then defocused and generated an expanding bubble where plenty of electrons were self-injected and accelerated.
+To determine the stability of the electron parameters, 100 continuous shots were recorded at each gas pressure.
+The divergence angle was about 4.3 mrad, the pointing stability was better than 5.2 mrad, and the averaged center energies were 135$\,\pm\,$20, 103$\,\pm\,$14 and 78$\,\pm\,$10 MeV, respectively.
+The energy uncertainties were given by the full width at half maximum (FWHM) of the averaged electron spectrum.
+The center energy of several shots (5$\,\thicksim\,$9 shots in 100 shots) might fall out of the uncertainty range, which might lead to deviation of the $\gamma$-ray density determinations and were correspondingly considered in the following calculations.
+The electron charges were 300$\,\thicksim\,$600 pC measured with a Turbo Integrating Current Transformer (Turbo-ICT) \cite{nak16} out of a 40 $\mu$m Al foil and a 60 $\mu$m Be window, which were used to block the scattered light and to seal the vacuum.

-A Ta (99.9\%) disk with a size of 2$\,\times\,$2 cm and a thickness of 2 mm, placed at 5 cm before the front surface of magnetic spectrometer, was used as a bremsstrahlung converter.
-A laminated target made of 1mm $^{197}$Au (99.99\%), 1 mm $^{27}$Al (99.99\%), and 1 mm $^{nat}$Cu (99.99\%) was used for activation analysis in this experiment, all targets had a size of 2$\,\times\,$2 cm.
-The $^{65}$Cu($\gamma,\,n$)$^{64}$Cu reaction (threshold energy at 9.91 MeV) and $^{27}$Al($\gamma,\,2pn$)$^{24}$Na reaction (threshold energy at 31.45 MeV) were used as $\gamma$-ray flux monitors.
+A Ta (99.9\%) disk with a size of 2$\,\times\,$2 cm and a thickness of 2 mm, placed at 5 cm before the front surface of the magnetic spectrometer, was used as a high-Z bremsstrahlung converter.
+The remaining electrons were deflected away by the magnet behind the Ta disk.
+The bremsstrahlung $\gamma$-ray spectra per electron (shown in Fig.~\ref{fig3}) were obtained by the average electron spectra of 100 continuous shots and GEANT 4 simulations \cite{ago03,all06}.
+And the $\gamma$-ray intensities (shown in Tab.~\ref{tab1}) were given by the electron charges measured by the Turbo-ICT.

+The accurate $\gamma$-ray intensities are very important in photonuclear reaction studies.
+Therefore, the $^{65}$Cu($\gamma,\,n$)$^{64}$Cu reaction with a threshold energy at 9.91 MeV and $^{27}$Al($\gamma,\,2pn$)$^{24}$Na reaction with a threshold energy at 31.45 MeV were used as $\gamma$-ray flux monitors in our experiments.
+Both $^{27}$Al (99.99\%) targets and $^{nat}$Cu (99.99\%, 30.85\% $^{65}$Cu and 69.15\% $^{63}$Cu) targets had a size of 20$\,\times\,$20$\,\times\,$1 mm.
 The repetition frequency was set at 0.25 Hz to keep the vacuum at acceptable levels and the irradiation time was 1 h for each electron energy.
+For each shot at a certain energy, the reaction yield can be given by